 How can I have my voice heard even if I choose to not join the Student Government?

-All Eastfield students are encouraged to attend SGA meetings.
+All Eastfield students are encouraged to attend SGA meetings, listen to business being conducted, and offer input.
+Only elected members may vote.
 In addition, SGA has provided “suggestion boxes” located throughout the campus for students to voice their opinions.
 Suggestions may remain anonymous, however, if you indicate contact information, one of the officers or members will contact you for clarification or to offer a personal response.
 Note: The subject matter of your suggestion may be made public, however, your name and contact information remains confidential.